detekt/detekt/CONTRIBUTING.md

 # Contributing to detekt

 - Read [this article](https://chris.beams.io/posts/git-commit/) before writing commit messages
-- `detekt` itself should not report any new errors
+- `gradle detektCheck` should not report any errors
 - This repo uses tabs!
 Make sure your code is properly formatted.
-- Use idea-code-style.xml for coding style
+- Use idea-code-style.xml for coding style .
+- We use [Spek](https://github.com/spekframework/spek) for testing.

 ### Specific code style rules we use